 Innovative and contextual methods mean that standard processes do not work for exception-handling or identifying new patterns.
 Self-selection of tools puts workers in control of what they use, like knowledge artisans whose distinguishing characteristic is seeking and sharing information to complete tasks.
 Equipped with, and augmented by, technology, they cooperate through their networks to solve complex problems and test new ideas.
 This only works in transparent environments.

-Innovation is not about smart individuals, but rather is a distributed network activity, which is why it is critical for enterprises to nourish their knowledge networks.
+Innovation is not about smart individuals but rather is a distributed network activity.
+Therefore it is critical for enterprises to nourish their communities of practice and social networks.